 - “Get a Primary TIN Analyze account and follow appropriate IRM.”
 Plain English translation: Use the right social security number! (“Follow the appropriate IRM” means to follow the instructions using the WMR Internal Revenue Manual (IRM) instead of a different IRM.)

 This reference code 9001 can be generated if you enter the wrong Taxpayer Identification Number (TIN).
 As your TINs can include your:

 - Social Security Number (SSN)

 - Employer Identification Number (EIN)

 - Taxpayer Identification Number for Pending US Adoptions (ATIN)

 - Preparer Taxpayer Identification Number (PTIN)

 The primary TIN used on the tax return must be used while checking your refund status on the Where’s My Refund portal or IRS2GOApp.
 Using the primary TIN will help ensure that the IRS can match your tax return to the right person.

-What the IRS says about code 9001
+What the IRS says about IRS Reference Code 9001

 The IRS established the “Where’s My Refund?” portal to allow taxpayers to check the status of their federal income tax return and refund.
 To access the portal you need three pieces of information: your Social Security Number or Taxpayer Identification Number (TIN), your filing status, and the amount of the refund that you are expecting.
 This refund amount should be listed in whole dollars and must match the amount listed on your tax forms exactly.